blight-js/rfcs/text/0000-blight-lang.md

 back us entering browsers by default, we will happily transpile all Blight code to Javascript that can run on the server or in the browser.

+TLDR; Blight is Typescript 2, inspired by Rust syntax and semantics.

 # Motivation

 [motivation]: #motivation